-"RESOLVED THAT pursuant to the provisions of Sections 149, 152 and other applicable provisions, if any, of the Companies Act, 2013, the Companies (Appointment and Qualifications of Directors) Rules, 2014, read with Schedule IV to the Act and Regulation 17 and other applicable regulations of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, as amended from time to time, consent of members of the Company be and is hereby accorded for the re-appointment of Mr. Raj Kumar Kataria (DIN: 01960956) as Non-Executive, Independent Director on the Board of Directors of the Company for second term of 5 (five) years w.e.f.
-30th September, 2020 to 29th September, 2025 and shall not be liable to retire by rotation."
+"RESOLVED THAT pursuant to the provisions of Sections 149, 150, 152 and other applicable provisions, if any, of the Companies Act, 2013 ("the Act") read with Schedule IV to the Act (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force) and the Companies (Appointment and Qualification of Directors) Rules, 2014, any other applicable provisions of SEBI (Listing Obligations and Disclosure Requirements) Regulation, 2015, as amended from time to time, and pursuant to the recommendation of the Nomination & Remuneration Committee and the Board of Directors, consent of the Members of the Company be and is hereby accorded for re-appointment of Mr. Satyen Dalal (DIN: 00062822), as Non-Executive, Independent Director of the Company, for a second term of 5 (Five) consecutive years w.e.f.
+28th September, 2023 to 27th September, 2028 and shall not be liable to retire by rotation.